 To enroll in College Credit Plus the student's parent MUST attend the mandatory College Credit Plus meeting scheduled in January at Arlington High School.
 Participation notification forms must be completed by April 1 to qualify or receive Superintendent approval.
-Scheduling forms for fall entrance are due in July to the university of choice, in November/December for spring entrance, and in April/May for summer entrance.
+Scheduling forms for summer and fall entrance are due in May to the university of choice, and in November/December for spring entrance to the university of choice.

-On-Site College Credit Plus Classes 2022-2023
+On-Site College Credit Plus Classes 2025-2026